Holindauer/Groth16-zkSnark/README.md

 # How Groth16 Snarks Work...

 Below I am going to breifly explain how Groth16 snarks work.
-The below explanation assumes a basic understanding of elliptic curve cryptography, modular arithmatic, and abstract algebra.
+The below explanation assumes a basic understanding of elliptic curve cryptography, modular arithmetic, and abstract algebra.
 It is a super condensed version of this already [super condensed book](https://www.rareskills.io/zk-book) on snarks.